MuhammadMannan/MuhammadMannan/README.md

 - HTML 🌐
 - CSS ✒
  ## What i'm up to
-- 🌱 I’m currently learning about OOP in python
+- 🌱 I’m currently learning about Data Analytics and SQL
 - 📫 How to reach me: E-mail!
 - ⚡ Fun fact: I've traveled to over 10 countries, but I've never been on a roller coaster.